radnahs/tryOut/README.md

 tryOut
 =====

-code base carrying
+code base carrying various tryouts....

 *******
-its a java code base created over the year. its not any project. just for reference.
+Its a java code base created over the year.
+Its not any project, but just for reference.

 These are the various interview questions asked to friends and me.

 I tried to solve these then and there, so may not be the optimum solution.

 But java aspirants can refer these questions.